lewesmint/Public_Trash/kubeguide/definitive-quarkus-native-minikube-guide-vscode.md

 **Key Technologies:**
 - **Quarkus**: A modern Java framework designed for cloud-native applications, optimized for containers and Kubernetes
-- **Quarkus CLI**: Modern command-line tool for creating and managing Quarkus projects
+- **VS Code + Quarkus Extension**: Modern IDE with integrated Quarkus project management, debugging, and development tools
 - **Native Compilation**: Using GraalVM to compile Java code into a native executable (faster startup, lower memory usage)
 - **Minikube**: A tool that runs a single-node Kubernetes cluster locally for development and testing
 - **Microservice**: A small, independent service that handles specific business functionality